tzaffi/pyteal-course/CONTRACT_PAYOUT.md

 # echo 7 | python3 -c "import sys;import base64;print(base64.b64encode(int(sys.stdin.read()).to_bytes(8,'big')).decode('ascii'))"
 AAAAAAAAAAc=
 ```
 15. Now we're ready to try and solve the puzzle.
-Notice that we specify the prize amount (10 million Algos) along with the encoded arguments.
+Notice that we specify the prize amount (10 million µAlgos i.e. 10 Algos) along with the encoded arguments.
 We specify the contract account's program rather than its address (that would be cheating!!!!):
 ```sh
 # goal clerk send -a 10000000 -t $WINNER --from-program build/factorizer_game_1_5_7.teal --argb64 "AAAAAAAAAAU=" --argb64 "AAAAAAAAAAc="